irfanhakim-as/homelab-wiki/topics/forgejo.md

         You may adjust the `labels` list to include additional runner images you wish to support.

-3. Once the stack has been deployed, the runner should appear as active in the **Runners** page of the Forgejo server web interface.
+3. Once the stack has been deployed, the runner should appear in the **Manage runners** page of the Forgejo server web interface.

 ---